-Refer to the RAID EzAssist Configuration Utility User Reference Guide or RAID EzAssist Configuration Utility Quick Configuration Guide for instructions on starting and using this utility.
+Refer to the RAID EzAssist Configuration Utility User Reference Guide or RAID EzAssist Configuration Utility Quick Configuration Guide.

 Operating System

 If an operating system is not already installed on the system, it can be installed on a system disk on the controller.
 The operating system is installed along with the operating system device drivers.